 Han considered ignoring her for a moment, but put down his work and gestured for her to sit with her tray.
 She wore a figure-hugging, bright yellow sweater-vest with a deep V-neck – her cleavage poking out of the collar.
 He wrinkled his nose at her choice of clothing.

 Lisa picked up a green apple from her tray and bit into it, chewing slowly to allow herself time to think, “So, what's the deal with you and Amanda anyway?” she asked him.

 Han tried not to sigh, “We were partners, a few years ago.”

 “No,” Han said, killing whatever excitement Lisa could have thrown-up, “No, not like that.
 Unfortunately, she became the interest of a different team that dealt with different things, so our partnership was severed early.
-It was a pity, she showed promise in some areas.
+It was a pity; she showed promise in some areas.
 But weakness in others,” Han grunted, “She surrenders to soft-spots, urges and puts her faith in the unlikely.
-It's no wonder she's become an unsavoury character.”
+It's no wonder she's become an unsavory character.”

 Lisa was grinning at him like she just couldn't take him seriously, “She told me you're an arrogant, close-minded fuck that can't stand to listen to a different opinion.”